Soli Deo gloria

 DISCLAIMER: I do NOT own the Hunger Games.
 Here's a little one-shot of just . . .
 I know, right?

-Katniss had not thought that she would have visitors that morning.
+Katniss hadn't thought that she'd have visitors that morning.
 It was a rather pleasant surprise, though not entirely unheard of.
 Katniss always had a visitor during the day, whether it was Peeta (who practically lived with her) or Haymitch (who needed some company besides Effie, who was living with him) or Greasy Sae and her granddaughter (but it was highly unlikely, for Katniss had been up and about cooking for herself for the past couple of weeks.
 They barely came over anymore).

-It was a pleasant, warm day outside, but Katniss hadn't wanted to go outside.
-She had planned, since Peeta said that he was meeting with ex-miners-who-turned-into-contruction-workers about the bakery he was planning to rebuild.
+It was a pleasant warm day outside, but Katniss hadn't wanted to go outside.
+She had planned, since Peeta said that he was meeting with ex-miners-who-turned-into-construction-workers about the bakery he was planning to rebuild, to hang out with Peeta.
 Despite everything, Peeta still loved baking.
 As a matter of fact, it was almost a sort of therapy for him.
 Katniss thought it was good for him to do what he liked.

 She, on occasion, went hunting outside the dead gate, which had been torn out.
 She would go by the creeks and wade, take down a squirrel, set a snare if she was bored.
 She was always silent.

 But now, even though it was a lovely day, Katniss felt no desire to go outside.
 No one had come over today and so Katniss decided to be lazy.
 She wore a tank and shorts and made a batch of iced tea with mint and flopped onto the couch with the entire pitcher (save some for Peeta that was stored away) and strawberries.
 The strawberries reminded her of Madge.
 Madge had liked this warm days, and so she remembered the mayor's daughter as she ate them.
 She flipped on the TV and laid down and stuffed herself with strawberries and iced tea.